 Name UW netid @uw.edu

-There are 7 questions worth a total all of the questions.
-Keep your and of 100 points.
-Please budget your timeswers brief and to the point. ne so you get to
+There are 7 questions worth a total of 100 point all of the questions.
+Keep your answers brief ime so you get to

-5x8 notecard for reference with an Please turn off all cell phones, pers notes, closed electronics.
-However, you hand-written information you wish conal electronics, alarm watches, and pheir full upright, locked positions.
-So hs, and time travel are prohibited. on both sides. pagers, and return
+The exam is closed books, closed notes, close 5x8 notecard for reference with any hand-writ Please turn off all cell phones, personal electroyour tray tables and seat backs to their full up recording, the taking of photographs, and time ten information you wish onics, alarm watches, and right, locked positions.
+S n on both sides. d pagers, and return

-If you have a question during the e help you. exam, please raise your hand and some one will come to
+If you have a question during the exam, please help you. e raise your hand and son neone will come to

-- · the end of the exam you can use if you case indicate on the original page(s) if
+There is an extra blank page at the end of t not fit in the space provided.
+Please indicate is(are) continued on that last page. · · •

-ace for answers is a copy of the MiniJa the exam and use it for reference as n
+After the blank page with extra space for answ You should remove that page from the exam a

-Please wait to turn the page until e veryone is told to begin.
+Please wait to turn the page until everyone is cold to begin.

 Score

-1/ 18
+1 / 18

 2/ 10

-3/ 12
+3 / 12

 4 / 36

 5 / 8

 6 / 14

 7 / 2